Louis Lémery

-Louis Lémery (25 January 1677 – 9 June 1743) was a French botanist and chemist.
+Louis Lémery (25 January 1677, Paris, France – 9 June 1743, Paris) was a French botanist and chemist.

-The son of scientist Nicolas Lemery, Louis was appointed physician at the Hôtel-Dieu de Paris in 1710, and became demonstrator of chemistry at the Jardin du Roi in 1731.
+The son of scientist Nicolas Lemery, Louis was appointed physician at the Hôtel-Dieu de Paris in 1710, and became chemistry chair at the Jardin du Roi in 1730, succeeding Étienne François Geoffroy.
 He was the author of a Traité des aliments (1702), and of a Dissertation sur la nature des os (1704), as well as of a number of papers on chemical topics.
-He also wrote "A Treatise of All Sorts of Foods, Both Animal and Vegetable; also of Drinkables: Giving an Account how to chuse the best Sort of all Kinds", first published in English in 1745.
+He published papers on chemical analysis, monstrous births (birth defects) and the anatomy of fetuses.

+In 1706, he married Catherine Chapot, with whom he had one daughter.